Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 The Hunter Basic Moves

 All the hunters have a set of moves that allow them to investigate and deal with monsters.
-These are called the “basic moves” ([[The Basic Moves]]).
+These are called the “basic moves” ([[The Basic Hunter Moves]]).
 There are eight basic moves:

 - **Act Under Pressure**, used for any difficult or dangerous action that isn’t covered by another move.
 - **Help Out**, used to help another hunter do something.
 If you succeed, you’ll give them a bonus on their task.